-If your loved one has suffered wrongful death at the hands of a negligent party, we’d like to first extend our deepest condolences.
-We know how devastating it can be to lose someone you love, and we understand how much it will affect your life moving forward.
+If your loved one has suffered wrongful death at the hands of a negligent party, we’d like to extend our deepest condolences.
+We know how devastating it is to lose someone you love, and we understand how much it will affect your life moving forward.
 As licensed, experienced attorneys, we’re available to help you pursue the compensation you deserve.
 While we respect that money is no replacement for your loss, we know it can help with the recovery process.

 Slip and fall accidents are also a major cause of fatalities in the United States.
 Around 25,000 deaths occur annually due to these kinds of accidents.

 If someone you love dies in a suspicious, preventable, and unexpected manner, you may have a valid wrongful death claim in the state of California.
 Talking to an attorney may feel difficult in the months following the death of a loved one, but it could provide you with a sense of closure and valuable compensation not otherwise available.
 An attorney can provide insights into your case and confirm the unsettling feeling that someone could have prevented your loved one’s death.

 Keep all records associated with your loved one’s accident and subsequent death.
 Medical reports, police reports, autopsy findings, recordings, and photographs can all help prove the death claim.
 Contact the wrongful death attorneys at Estey & Bomberger, LLP as soon as possible.
 If your loved one’s death falls under California’s wrongful death laws, we will immediately begin working to protect your interests and pursue justice.

 The state of California requires survivors to file a wrongful death claim within two years of the date of death.
 As time passes, memories and evidence fade.
 A timely filing can make a difference in your ability to recover fair and full compensation for your losses.
 Don’t wait to contact a personal injury attorney in San Bernardino to assist you through the often difficult process of filing a claim and receiving the compensation you deserve for your loss.